stanford-rc/www.sherlock.stanford.edu/src/docs/advanced-topics/scheduling.md

 a large job may have to wait until enough nodes are free at the same time.

+## Job priority and fairshare

+When a job is pending with the reason `Priority`, it means the scheduler has identified higher-priority jobs that need to start first before resources can be allocated to yours.
+This is the most common pending reason on a shared cluster.

+Job priority is determined by several factors, including job age, requested resources, partition, and **fairshare score**.
+The fairshare score accounts for each user's past resource consumption: the more CPU and GPU hours you have used recently, the lower your next jobs' priority will be.
+This effect decays over time, so past usage is progressively forgotten and your priority recovers as your recent consumption normalizes relative to other users.

+Pending times also depend on overall cluster load and can grow substantially during busy periods, regardless of your individual fairshare score.
+There is no fixed upper bound on how long a job may wait.

+!!! tip "Reducing wait time with accurate resource requests"

+    A job that requests fewer nodes, less memory, or a shorter time limit has a higher chance of fitting into a gap between larger reservations via backfill (see [Backfill scheduling](#backfill-scheduling) above).
+If your pending times are long, review your resource requests and make sure they reflect your job's actual needs rather than a conservative overestimate -- in particular, an accurate time limit makes a significant difference.

+!!! info "Dedicated resources for persistent queue pressure"

+    If pending times consistently hinder your ability to get work done, Stanford Research Computing offers faculty members the option to purchase dedicated compute nodes on Sherlock.
+Owners get guaranteed priority access to their nodes, and those nodes contribute to the shared pool when idle.
+    See [Investing in Sherlock][url_invest] for details.

 ## Implications for your jobs

 - Request only the nodes and time your job actually needs.
 Overestimating the